Small Furstenberg sets: Proof of Lemma

 In addition (also by concavity), $h$ is doubling, so $h(2|U|)\lesssim h(|U|)$ and then

 Finally, if $\varliminf_k D_k^h>0$, there exists $k_0$ such $\frac{1}{D_k^h}\le C$ for $k\ge k_0$ and we can use the mass distribution principle with $C$ and $\e=\e_{k_0}$. \end{proof}

 \begin{remark} In the particular case of $h(x)=x^s$, $s\in(0,1)$ we recover the result of \cite{fal03}, where the parameter $s$ can be expressed in terms of the sequences $m_k$ and $\e_k$.
-For the set constructed in \prettyref{lem:cantorgeneral}, we have
+For the set constructed in Lemma \ref{lem:cantorgeneral}, we have

 \end{remark}